How to Turn Off Edger If Off Switch (Kill Switch) Does Not Work!

 How Do You Turn Off an Edger, Trimmer, Blower, or Other Small Engine When the Off Switch Isn't Working?

-In this article I'm going to tell you exactly how to turn off a small engine, like that of an Edger, or a Trimmer, when the "off switch" sometimes called a kill switch, or off button, is not working.
-Chances are you're covered in disgusting lawn debris, and dirt, and grime, frantically trying to figure this out while your small engine burns up in the back yard, so I'll get right to the point.
+In this article, I'm going to tell you exactly how to turn off a small engine, like that of an edger or a trimmer, when the off switch, sometimes called a kill switch, is not working.
+Chances are you're covered in disgusting lawn debris, dirt, and grime while frantically trying to figure this out while your small engine burns up in the backyard, so I'll get right to the point.

 Difficulty Level = Extremely Easy